bebcovi/kvizovi-api/README.md

 Authorization: Token token="abc123"
 ```

-## Images (*NOT READY*)
+## Images

 Users, quizzes and questions can all have images attached.
-When you send an
+You can assign an
-attached image (e.g. as `avatar`), the response will include the image URL
+uploaded file to fields of type `image`, and that field will be displayed as
-template:
+a hash of sizes.

 ```http
 PATCH /quizzes/34 HTTP/1.1